BenPaster/gallatin/README.md

-gallatin
+Ben's NYU Gallatin Life
 ========

-The Stuff I Do at NYU Gallatin
+Thanks to @AbhiAgarwal for the idea.